 Lavender cuttings taken in the early Fall can still have an impressive success rate as long as you provide some form of protection in the Winter if you are in a climate that experiences freezing temperatures.

-You can even take cuttings of flowering growth if that is your only option, but it is important to cut they flower off as the flower would require energy, nutrients and moisture, all of which are needed for the cutting to develop roots to survive.
+You can even take cuttings of flowering growth if that is your only option (I have done this successfully many times), but it is important to cut the flower off as the flower would require energy, nutrients, and moisture, all of which are needed for the cutting to develop roots to survive.

 Taking cuttings in the Winter is not recommended as the lavender is in a dormant phase, therefore the cuttings would grow roots too slowly to have any real propagation success.